 Faculty and Guests

-Shana Youngdahl’s debut Young Adult Novel As Many Nows As I Can Get will be published by Dial in 2020.
+Shana Youngdahl’s debut Young Adult Novel As Many Nows As I Can Get will be published by Dial in fall 2019.
 She is also the author of the poetry collection History, Advice and Other Half-Truths (Stephen F. Austin State University Press 2010) and three chapbooks, most recently Winter/Windows (Miel 2012).
 Shana has received fellowships from the Iowa Arts Council and The American Antiquarian Society.
 She directs The Longfellow Young Writers’ Workshop, teaches writing at UMF, oversees the website for The Sandy River Review, and lives in Farmington with her husband and two daughters.

 Sarah Braunstein is the author of The Sweet Relief of Missing Children (W.W.
 Norton), winner of the 2012 Maine Book Award for Fiction.
 The novel was a finalist for the 2011 Flaherty-Dunnan First Novel Prize from the Center for Fiction.
 In 2010 Sarah was named one of “5 Under 35” fiction writers by the National Book Foundation.
 Her fiction and essays have appeared in The New Yorker, AGNI, Ploughshares, The Sun, Nylon Magazine, Maine Magazine, and on NPR’s All Things Considered.
 She is currently the Coastal Studies Scholar at Bowdoin College, where she teaches in the Gender & Women’s Studies Department, and she is on the faculty of the Stonecoast MFA program at the University of Southern Maine.
 She holds an MFA from the Iowa Writers’ Workshop.